 Why This Method Works Reliably

-- No JavaScript dependency
+- No plugin dependency

-- Compatible with caching and optimization plugins
+- Works with caching plugins

 Final Result

-- The Contact Form 7 form is hidden immediately after submission
+- Form hides after submission

-- A custom success message is shown clearly
+- Custom success message is shown

 Frequently Asked Questions